LogoLogo

 All evidence is mapped to the reference target entity identifier (Ensembl gene) and disease or phenotype identifier (experimental factor ontology, EFO), as well as other reference controlled vocabularies and ontologies when appropriate.
 Evidence is also reviewed to minimise the presence of duplicates within the same data source.

 Data sources are also grouped into bigger categories abstracting the type of evidence they predominantly capture.
-These categories are usually referred to in the platform as data types as opposed to the individual resource data referred to as data sources.
+In the platform, these categories are usually referred to as data types, as opposed to the individual resource data referred to as data sources.

-In order to contextualise the relative importance of each piece of evidence, the Open Targets Platform provides a scoring framework for each data source.
-This score will take more relevance when understanding the association scoring in later sections.
+The Open Targets Platform provides a scoring framework for each data source to contextualise the relative importance of each piece of evidence.
+This score will be more relevant when understanding the association scoring in later sections.

 Evidence data sources